sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 def get_fs_io_writes(self):
     """
-    Function to get the total number of writes on each disk by parsing the /proc/diskstats file
+    Function to get the latest writes on each disk by parsing the /proc/diskstats file

     Returns:
         The total number of FSIO writes